This post was most recently updated on September 22nd, 2020

 Churches, Cristo, and an Inca fort

 Sunday morning dawns and we’re afoot to the chapel.
 First is a sacrament service then instruction in the priesthood.
 We meet lots of wonderful Cuscans and enjoy the interchange in Spanish.
 After lunch of cheese empanadas at the hotel, we are off to see more sights.
 On the itinerary are three cathedrals, the Cristo Blanco statue, not unlike its famous counterpart in Rio De Janeiro, and an Inca fortress near the Cristo.

 On our way to the statue we encounter a local game of soccer and stop to take it in.
 It didn’t hurt that this was midway through the nearly thousand foot climb to the peak where the Cristo and the fort reside!
 We end the day’s explorations early to eat dinner at the hotel, prepare our backpacks and get to bed.

 Catching a Cusco colectivo

 Monday we’re up with the sun to check out for our three day hike/train to Machu Picchu.
 It’s earlier than the free breakfast time but the staff have prepared us sack breakfasts for the journey!
 They are also storing the rest of our luggage until our return Thursday night, free of charge of course.
+(Another reason why Cusco makes a good base for Machu Picchu backpacking!)
 The ride to Lares we had arranged on Saturday stands us up!
 But we just walk around the block to the colectivos station and catch the next departure to Calca at just $5 Soles each.
 The driver gives us directions to the station in Calca where we catch another colectivo to Lares and the trailhead.
 The colectivos are “culturally immersive” for sure.
 Even if we weren’t headed to hike the Lares Trail it would be a good day outing from colorful Cusco to take this drive.